cj-mills/christianjmills/_posts/2022-7-17-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-2.md

-Add the paths for the following folders and click `OK`.
+Add the paths for the following folders, replacing `<parent-folder-path>` with the full path to the parent folder for the OpenVINO Toolkit, and click `OK`.

 * `<parent-folder-path>\openvino_2022.1.0.643\runtime\include\ie`
 * `<parent-folder-path>\openvino_2022.1.0.643\runtime\include`